-Most businesses fail not because they had an inferior product, or it was priced too high; they fail because they failed at solving their customers’ problems.
+Most businesses fail not because they sold inferior products or priced their inventory too high.
+They fail because they failed to solve their customers’ problems.

 Let’s begin with an example.

 A customer calls your service desk regarding a product problem.
 The service rep promises to come back with a solution in two hours.
 Instead, they call back after five hours, saying the problem has been solved.

 Where did the service rep go wrong?
 While it’s great that they solved the problem, they failed to call the customer within the promised two-hour window.
 As they’re left hanging, the customer begins to lose patience.
 This is when many unhappy customers start thinking about your competition.

 Don’t commit to deadlines you can’t meet during the problem-solving process.
 Your customer is already experiencing an issue, and unfulfilled promises only add to their dissatisfaction.

 A better approach is to tell customers upfront that their problem’s solution might require a specific time frame.
 Be generous in estimating it.
 If you solve the problem within that stated time frame, the customer will likely be satisfied.
 If the solution occurs sooner than expected, the customer will be pleasantly surprised.
 Clear communication during this process is also crucial.

 When you fulfill a problem-solving promise, you’ll end up with happy customers who are appreciative and feel good about their decision to do business with you.
 On the other hand, broken promises lead to frustration and anger; unhappy customers are likely to spread the word to friends and family that your company is unreliable.

 Invest in a help desk ticketing system to streamline the customer support process, which can lead to quicker responses and a better customer experience.

 Be transparent in your customer service approach.
 Statistics from Ameritas show that 97% of customers who had a positive service experience are likely to recommend the brand to others.